Timeline - Deadliest attacks in Iraq in 2012

 June 4 - A suicide car bomber detonates his vehicle outside a Shi'ite religious office in central Baghdad, killing at least 22 people and wounding more than 100 more in an attack officials say bears the hallmarks of Iraq's al Qaeda affiliate.

 June 13 - More than 75 people are killed in bombings and attacks in Baghdad and other cities.
 At least 30 people are killed when four bombs hit pilgrims in Baghdad.
 Another Baghdad blast kills 16 people as pilgrims passed through a checkpoint in Karrada district.
-In Hilla at least 22 people are killed after two bombs exploded.
+In Hilla at least 22 people are killed when two bombs explode.

-JUNE 16 - At least 26 people are killed and more than 60 are wounded when double car bombs strike at Shi'ite pilgrims in Baghdad, in the third day of violence during the major religious festival in the capital.
+June 16 - At least 26 people are killed and more than 60 wounded when double car bombs strike at Shi'ite pilgrims in Baghdad, in the third day of violence during the major religious festival in the capital.

+July 3 - A bomb in a truck kills 40 people and wounds 75 others in a market in Diwaniya.
+The blast was near a mosque where pilgrims were gathering for a Shi'ite celebration.
+Another blast kills four more people near Kerbala.

+(Reporting by David Cutler, London Editorial Reference Unit; Additional reporting by Patrick Markey; Editing by Alison Williams)